 Use arrow panels as shown on the Standard Drawings or as directed by the Engineer.
 The Department will measure for payment the maximum number of arrow panels in concurrent use at the same time on a single day on all sections of the contract.
 The Department will measure for payment the maximum number of Arrow Panels in concurrent use at the same time on a single day on all sections of the contract.
-The Department will measure individual Arrow Panels only once for payment, regardless of how many times they are set, reset, removed, and relocated during the duration of the project.
-The Department will not measure replacements for damaged Arrow Panels or for payment.
+The Department will measure for payment, regardless of how many times they are set, reset, removed, and relocated during the duration of the project.
+The Department will not measure replacements for damaged

+Arrow Panels or for panels signs the Engineer directs be replaced due to poor condition or readability for payment.
 Retain possession of the Arrow Panels upon completion of the work.